alfredfrancis/ai-chatbot-framework/README.md

 # Jarvis
 ### An AI Chatbot framework build in Python
-JARVIS is a AI conversational dialog engine build in Python.
-It can be used to create Natural language conversation scenarios withour zero coding.The easy to use web UI makes it easy to create and train your conversations.
+JARVIS is an AI based conversational dialog interface built in Python.
+It can be used to create Natural language conversation scenarios with zero coding effort.The simple web UI makes it very easy to create and train your conversations.
+Jarvis's API can be used to integrate with any channel of your choice such as Messenger,Slack etc. This is a very basic project so you can satrt building on it.It may contain lots of bugs,please free to contribute via pull requests.

 ### Installation